AbdAlRahman-Hesham/Car-Reservation/README.md

 ### Step 3: Open the Project in Visual Studio
 1. Open **Visual Studio**.
 2. Click **Open a project or solution**.
-3. Navigate to the cloned `car-reservation` folder and select the `.sln` file.
+3. Navigate to the cloned `Car-Reservation` folder and select the `.sln` file.

 ---